 - They also found that the side effect profile of vaccines didn’t meaningfully differ based on whether someone was pregnant at the time of vaccination — while pregnant people were more likely to report injection-site pain, they were less likely to report things like headache, chills, and fever.

-Newer data also suggests that the earlier on in a pregnancy someone gets vaccinated, the more likely they are to pass antibodies on to their newborns.
+Mounting evidence also suggests that the earlier on in a pregnancy someone gets vaccinated, the more likely they are to pass antibodies on to their newborns.

 - In a study of 27 people who got the vaccine during their third trimester, researchers found that newborns of people who got vaccinated earlier were more likely to have COVID-19 antibodies, as compared to newborns of people who got vaccinated close to the time of delivery.